-Terms Definitions Projects Specific development goals, usually a software application or element that a project team is developing.
+Terms Definitions POM Transitive Dependency A dependency not declared directly in a project's POM, but inferred from the retrieved POM of a dependency.
+POM <type> Copyright</type> Indicates various methods for building a copyright for the purpose of creating a notice.
+Projects Specific development goals, usually a software application or element that a project tean is developing.
 Projects are comprised of workspaces, policies, requests, inventory, and tasks.
 Related Component Lookup Improves component information, such as CVEs and License data, by finding different FlexeNet Code Insight components for the same Open Source project as found in different forges (e.g. the component that corresponds to the RPM's centos distribution and the SourceForge source repository).
 Reports Project- or inventory-based lists of code, license citations filtered by global, team, or project parameters.
 Requests Inquiries from users asking if certain third-party code or components are allowable for use in their software development projects.
 RPM Metadata Uses metadata store inside an RPM to create an inventory item.
 RubyGem Analyzer Uses metadata within a RubyGem package in source code form to create an inventory item.
 RubyGems API Indicates that the RubyGems.org API (rubygems.org) was used to get metadata about a .gem package to create an inventory item.
 SCA Software Composition Analysis.
 Tasks Individual actions in the code management workflow.
 Uninstalled Node Module Dependency Inventory When there is a package.json with dependencies but the corresponding node modules are not installed.
 The NPM API uses the npm registry (registry.npmjs.org) to get package information and resolve semantic versioning.
 Versions are set at the most recent version in the npm registry that satisfies the semantic versioning restrictions in the given package.json file.
 Users Those accessing the application on a frequent or infrequent basis with roles and responsibilities that have been assigned to them by the application administrator and project owner.

-Viral license A derogatory term synonymous with copyleft license, itself a play on the term "copyright."
+Terms Definitions Viral license A derogatory term synonymous with copyleft license, itself a play on the term "copyright."
 In general, if your codebase contains open source code, you are required to retain a copyright statement that contains license terms and author acknowledgment in any application or software derived from your codebase.
 In addition, any codebase containing code covered by a viral license must be provided for free.
 Workspace A container for codebase scan settings and scan results.
 A project may contain multiple workspaces which together comprise the entire codebase for that project.